Jintur: Nemgiri Hill

-There are seven caves and Idols of Bhagvan Mahaveer, Bhagvan Adinath, Bhagvan Shantinath, Bhagvan Neminath, Bhagvan Parshwanath, Nandishwar and Bhagvan Bahubali.
+There are seven caves and Idols of Bhagvan Mahaveer, Bhagvan Adinath, Bhagvan Shantinath, Bhagvan Neminath, Bhagvan Parshwanath, Nandishwara Dweep and Bhagvan Bahubali.
 In first cave of Nemgiri, an attractive idol of Lord Mahaveer in cross legged seating posture is installed, 3.5 feet in height.
 This was installed in V.S.
 1676.
 Ancient feet images of Acharya Bhadrabahu also attract pilgrims.
 In second cave there is an ancient idol of Lord Adinath in state of meditation & penance.
 In third cave there a 6-foot idol of Lord Shantinath with symbol of deer is seen.
 Few years ago, black marble has been installed underneath.

 In a fourth cave 7.5-foot-high beautiful idol of Baghwan Neminath in cross legged seating posture is seen.
 Bhagvan Neminath idol is the largest Padmasanastha idol and in Cave Number 5 a miraculous idol of Lord Antariksha Parshwanath is staying in the space 3 inches high from surface.
 This idol is about 6 ft tall.
 The tiny sixth cave has 4.5-foot Nandishwar.
 However it is considered as a Manastambha for Mulnayak Neminath bhagwaan with four heads in four directions.
 The last one, the seventh cave has an idol standing 5.5 feet high of Lord Bahubali.

 These temples are at least 400 years old.
 They were created by King Sanghavi and his family, and currently maintained by the Digamber Jain samaj Jintur.

 Two more Digamber Jain temples are situated in city, one is Shree Parshvanath Digamber Jain Mandir, with glass work, and another one is Shree Mahaveer Digamber Jain Mandir.